 2.3.5 Role of administrations of Member States in the management of internationalized (multilingual) domain names

 The Tunis Agenda for the Information Society adopted by the WSIS made a commitment to advance the process for the introduction of multilingualism in a number of areas, including domain names, e-mail, Internet addresses and keyword look-up.
+Note that Internet addresses are numbers, so multi-lingualism is irrelevant to IP addresses.

 There is a need to promote regional root servers (see section 2.3.5.2) and the use of internationalized domain names in order to overcome linguistic barriers to Internet access.